warisamir/todoList/README.md

-# Todo
+# Todo App
-Todo-List using js,html and css
+Todo-List using simply js,html and css